ZhmYe/AILab5/README.md

 # Artificial Intelligence Lab5

-This is the code I wrote in Lab5 of `Artificial Intelligence` which is  a professional compulsory course of `ECNU DaSE`.
+This is the code I wrote in Lab5 of Artificial Intelligence course.

 **Tips:  GPU is required**